 “Your loan is rejected because you have a bad CCRIS or CTOS record”.
 Have you been told this before by a bank officer?
 And you are wondering, “What is CCRIS and CTOS?”.

 To answer these questions, let’s first understand how banks or financial institutions decide whether to give you a loan or not.
 One of the main areas they look at is your credit history, i.e. your previous loan repayment record – have you been paying on time?
 Or have there has been a delay or even default in loan repayment?
-Of course, as you can guess, the better you are in paying your loan on time, the better your credit history and hence the higher chance you can get your loan approved!
+Of course, as you can guess, the better you are at paying your personal loan on time, the better your credit history, and hence the higher chance you can get your loan approved!

 CCRIS (Central Credit Reference Information System) is a record maintained by Bank Negara Malaysia that collects and tracks your loan repayment behavior.

 You can get and check your CCRIS report using these channels for free!

 If you are in urgent need of the CCRIS report, you can now cehck your CCRIS via online and free at eCCRIS portal.
 If you are an Malaysian citizen that have online banking and have not register as eCCRIS user, you can register via online through the eCCRIS portal.

 How to Register eCCRIS Online for New User